XAMBA: Enabling Efficient State Space Models on Resource-Constrained Neural Processing Units: Conclusion Future Work

 \subsubsection{Acknowledgments}

 This work was supported in part by the Center for the Co-Design of Cognitive Systems (CoCoSYS) and the Center on Cognitive Multispectral Sensors (CogniSense), two research centers under the Joint University Microelectronics Program (JUMP) 2.0, a Semiconductor Research Corporation (SRC) initiative sponsored by DARPA.
+The authors would like to thank Souvik Kundu (Intel Labs) and Zhifan Ye (Georgia Tech) for insightful discussions that contributed to this work.